The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Access to Code and Data

 \section{Access to Code and Data}

 This study was reviewed and approved by the Oxford Internet Institute’s Departmental Research Ethics Committee (DREC) on behalf of the Social Sciences and Humanities Inter-Divisional Research Ethics Committee (IDREC) in accordance with the procedures laid down by the University of Oxford for ethical approval of all research involving human participants.
-Replication data and code are available at the Open Science Framework accessible via the following url: \url{https://osf.io/6rcgx/?\ view_only=7d72c5c914e14f6a9f6c56d313a0c08b}.
+Replication data and code are available at the Open Science Framework accessible via the following url: \url{https://osf.io/6rcgx}.

-The Gorongosa Lab educational platform is hosted by The Zooniverse (zooniverse.org), an open web-based platform for large scale citizen science research projects \citep{Cox2015}.
+The Gorongosa Lab educational platform is hosted by The Zooniverse (zooniverse.org), an open web-based platform for large-scale citizen science research projects \citep{Cox2015}.
 All pictures shown are by Wildcam Gorongosa licensed under CC BY 4.0.
 The survey responses were recorded using the Qualtrics software \citep{Qualtrics2020}.